Enzo Bearzot: Managerial career

-In the 1982 FIFA World Cup, after poor performances in the three first matches, Bearzot announced the so-called silenzio stampa (press silence) in order to avoid rising criticism from the Italian press.
-Following that, the Italian team finally started to play its best football, defeating Argentina and Brazil (see Italy v Brazil (1982 FIFA World Cup)) in the second round, Poland in the semi-final and Germany in the Final, and winning the World Cup for the first time since 1938.
+In the 1982 FIFA World Cup in Spain, after poor performances in the three first matches, Bearzot announced the so-called silenzio stampa (press silence) in order to avoid rising criticism from the Italian press.
+Following that, the Italian team finally started to play its best football, defeating Argentina and Brazil (see Italy v Brazil (1982 FIFA World Cup)) in the second round, Poland in the semi-final and West Germany in the Final, and winning the World Cup for the first time since 1938.

-Italy did not qualify for the Euro 1984.
-Bearzot resigned after the 1986 FIFA World Cup, which saw Italy being defeated in the round of 16 by France.
+Italy did not qualify for UEFA Euro 1984 in France.
+Bearzot resigned after the 1986 FIFA World Cup in Mexico, which saw Italy being defeated in the round of 16 by France.
 Bearzot was criticised during the latter tournament for relying too heavily on players from the 1982 team, as some of them were past their best form by 1986.

 He holds the record for the most times on the bench as manager of Italy, with 104 appearances.

 After a long period of inactivity, Bearzot was appointed President of the FIGC Technical Sector (Settore Tecnico, the main football coaching organization of Italy) in 2002.
 He left this office in 2005.